wikipathways/pathway-figure-ocr/codebook.md

 ## Generating Files and Initial Tables
 #### hgnc lexicon files
 1. Downloaded ```protein-coding-gene``` TXT file from http://www.genenames.org/cgi-bin/statistics
-2. Imported txt into Excel, first setting all columns to "skip" then explicitly choosing "text" for symbol, alias_symbol, prev_symbol and entrez_id columns during import wizard (to avoid date conversion of SEPT1, etc)
+2. Imported TXT into Excel, first setting all columns to "skip" then explicitly choosing "text" for symbol, alias_symbol, prev_symbol and entrez_id columns during import wizard (to avoid date conversion of SEPT1, etc)
 3. Delete rows without entrez_id mappings
 4. In separate tabs, expanded 'alias symbol' and 'prev symbol' lists into single-value rows, maintaining entrez_id mappings for each row.
 Used Data>Text to Columns>Other:|>Column types:Text.
 Deleted empty rows.
 Collapsed multiple columns by pasting entrez_id before each column, sorting and stacking.
 5. Set all entries to uppercase and filtered each list for unique (only affected alias and prev)